sharypic/resa.paris.liberte/README.md

 ## Feature set

-Books rooms depending on your credits.
+Books rooms depending on your credits

+## Frameworks & libs
+* Backend/frontend: Rails ; >5
+* CSS/JS: Bootstrap ; customized and stripped down to the 'bare' minimum, see assets/{stylesheets|javascript}/libs for available parts
+* Icons: font awesome